Français

 • Reflect on ways to keep plastic out of the environment

-Ask students what they remember about wildlife conservation from the Earth Rangers assembly (for example: definition of conservation, the chemical DDT was hurting eagle eggs and laws against it helped save eagles, Geraldo helping to protect sea turtle eggs).
+1. Ask students what they remember about wildlife conservation from the Earth Rangers assembly (for example, definition of conservation, the chemical DDT was hurting eagle eggs, and laws against it helped save eagles, Geraldo helping to protect sea turtle eggs).
+Explain that you are going to learn even more about how we can help sea turtle conservation.

 • Students are going to be hungry sea turtles, and the cards represent items they can eat.

-• Demonstrate how to “swim” through the playing area (moving slowly and moving arms as if swimming).
+• Demonstrate how to “swim” through the playing area (moving slowly and moving their arms as if swimming).

-• Once they have 5 items, it is time to swim to home base.
+• Explain that once they have 5 items, it is time to swim to home base.
+The game will end when everyone has 5 items.

-Pick one or several messages such as:
+• Pick one or several messages such as:

 • How single-use plastics can hurt animals and what we can do about it